nahid7474/SOC/README.md

 ____________________________________________________________________________________
 High level summary:

-In this mini Security Operations Center (SOC) building project, I'll use Microsoft solutions leveraging a combination of tools and services designed to monitor, detect, and respond to security incidents within a Windows-centric environment.
+In this mini Security Operations Center (SOC) building project, I'll use Microsoft solutions leveraging a combination of tools and services designed to monitor, detect, and respond to security incidents.

 Activities involve: